OT-terraform-azure-modules/terraform-azure-public-ip/README.md

   [opstree_avatar]: https://img.cloudposse.com/150x150/https://github.com/opstree.png

 * Terraform module that manages an Azure Public IP Address.
+* We can create multiple Public IPs at the same time using this module.
 * There are two allocation method for public IP address.
 Possible values are Static or Dynamic.
 * Assign a static public IP address to virtual machines, rather than a dynamic address, to ensure that the address never changes.
 * Dynamic addresses can change if a resource such as a virtual machine is stopped (deallocated) and then restarted through Azure.